karlmarxk/gke-observability/GKE.md

 4. **Actionable alerts** with proper severity levels and runbook links
 5. **Recording rules** for efficient SLO calculations
 6. **Production-ready PromQL** tested against real GKE metrics

-**Next Steps**:
-1. Deploy recording rules first
-2. Implement alerts progressively by criticality
-3. Set up dashboards for visualization
-4. Configure notification channels
-5. Establish SLO review cadence (weekly/monthly)
-6. Refine thresholds based on actual performance data

-Would you like me to elaborate on any specific component or create the complete Terraform configurations for GCP Monitoring SLOs?